kurniawano/ictpsp.github.io/_Notes/Basic_Structures.md

       5.1 Display "Good job, you hit your target for the past week cycling.".
   5.2 Otherwise,
       5.2.1 calculate difference betwen *average_cadence* and *target_cadence*.
+      5.2.2 if the difference is greater than 0 5.2.2.1 Display, "Good job, you hit your target."
-      5.2.2 Determine state depending on the difference 5.2.2.1 if the difference is less than 10 5.2.2.1.1 Display, "You almost hit your target, try harder in the coming weeks."
+      5.2.3.1 otherwise, if the difference is greater than -10 5.2.3.1.1 Display, "You almost hit your target, try harder in the coming weeks."
-        5.2.2.2 Otherwise,
+      5.2.4.2 Otherwise,
-            5.2.2.2.1 Call *modify_target_cadence* function.
+            5.2.4.2.1 Call *modify_target_cadence* function.
 ```

 Notice a few things: